Mickleham, Surrey: The Burford Bridge and the zig-zag road

 Here is the hotel that was frequented by Lord Nelson, 150m north of which starts the Zig-Zag road, one of the two local roads for motor vehicles climbing Box Hill.

 Landmarks

 The surrounding area contains many Sites of Special Scientific Interest (SSSI) including the Mickleham Downs and panoramic beauty spot of Box Hill.

 The River Mole flows nearby.
 As its name suggests, the river in places goes underground due to the chalk bed being dissolved, forming swallow holes (sinkholes).
 Ian Middleton tells of his father, sometime in the 1950s, the village police officer P.C.
 Middleton, looking past his bathroom mirror one morning whilst shaving to see a mature oak tree disappear into the ground.
 It turned out that the river flowing underground had been gradually wearing away the supporting ground under the tree, forming a giant such hole which had collapsed.
-The subsequent pit was not filled in until about 1968 approx when it was still 30 ft deep and 30 ft across.
-P.C.
-Middleton also reportedly removed parts from an unexploded V2 rocket which fell in the village during World War II.
+The subsequent pit was not filled in until about 1968 approx, when it was still 30 ft deep and 30 ft across.